-VPEG3's underlying Private Equity fund managers' report that the deal pipeline in Australia is solid and many new and bolt on opportunities are being assessed in line with each of their firm's investment mandates.
+VPEG3's underlying Private Equity fund managers' report that the deal pipeline for new investments is solid and many new and bolt on opportunities are being assessed in line with each of their firm's investment mandates.

-As a result, it is anticipated that VPEG3's underlying managers will complete a number of additional acquisitions across FY19, which will ultimately grow the number of companies within VPEG3's underlying private equity portfolio, across a range of industry sector, thereby enhancing VPEG3's portfolio diversification.
+As a result, it is anticipated that VPEG3's underlying managers are expected to complete a number of additional acquisitions across FY20, which will ultimately grow the number of companies within VPEG3's underlying private equity portfolio, across a range of industry sectors, thereby enhancing VPEG3's portfolio diversification and ultimately its value.

-REVIEW OF VPEG3 OPERATIONS
+REVIEW OF VPEG3'S OPERATIONS

 VPEG3 is focused on investing in professionally managed Private Equity funds that invest in businesses that are at a more mature stage of development, and in particular the Later Expansion and Buyout stages of Private Equity investment.
-The Fund's investment objective for its Investment Portfolio is to achieve attractive medium term returns on its Private Equity investments while keeping the volatility of the overall investment portfolio low.
+The Fund's investment objective for its investment portfolio is to achieve attractive medium term returns on its Private Equity investments while keeping the volatility of the overall investment portfolio low.
 This is achieved by investing across a highly diversified portfolio of Private Equity assets with diversification obtained by allocating across fund manager, geographic region, financing stage, industry sector and vintage year.